| When is Working Alone Not

 or intermittent periods of time without being directed to do so are not

 considered to have been "assigned" to work alone.
+The updated guideline also includes the following

-A worker in most office and similar work
+example: A worker in most office and similar work

 settings, where other workers are normally present during their work